Diiliev/E-Bike_Memory_Seat_With_Serial/README.md

 $ roslaunch ebms_with_serial ebmsWithSerial.launch
 ```
 This will start rosserial, the action client and the action server.

-2. In ROS Mobile, click on a button.
+2. In ROS Mobile, click on a button.<br />
 This will start the appropriate action.
 You can monitor its progress in the logger field.